"I'll only be without coverage for a few months, what could happen?"

 Alabama (AL), Alaska (AK), Arizona (AZ), Arkansas (AR), California (CA), Colorado (CO), Connecticut (CT), Delaware (DE), District of Columbia (DC), Florida (FL), Hawaii (HI), Iowa (IA), Illinois (IL), Indiana (IN), Idaho (ID), Kentucky (KY), Louisiana (LA), Maine (ME), Michigan (MI), Mississippi (MS), Missouri (MO), Nebraska (NE), Nevada (NV), New Hampshire (NH), New Mexico (NM), North Carolina (NC), Ohio (OH), Oklahoma (OK), Oregon (OR), Pennsylvania (PA), Rhode Island (RI), South Carolina (SC), South Dakota (SD), Tennessee (TN), Texas (TX), Utah (UT), Virginia (VA), Washington (WA), West Virginia (WV), Wisconsin (WI), Wyoming (WY)

-*** Many STM carriers will NOT provide plans that are available in MA, MN, NJ, NY, VT
+*** Many STM carriers will NOT provide plans that are available in MA, MN, NJ, NY, RI, VT

 STM (Short Term Medical insurance) is an effective solution for individuals temporarily lacking healthcare coverage.